rax-incubate/gcp-image-processing-example-app/Readme.md

   gsutil -q cp -c gs://calvin.tty0.me/calvin-9{1..9}{1..9}.png  gs://calvin-images/
   ```

-  * Time to leave the boring console and code and go read some of the comics using the URL below
+  * Time to leave the boring console and code to go read some of the comics using the different URLs below.
+You can experiment with other searches.
   ```
   uri=$(gcloud functions describe web-ui --project $PROJECT_ID  --region=us-east1  --format='value(serviceConfig.uri)')
-  for s in "search=FLUSH" "search=Cookies" "sentiment=positive" "sentiment=negative"; do echo $uri/?$s; done
+  for s in "search=FLUSH" "search=Cookies" "sentiment=positive" "sentiment=negative" "entity_name=swimming" "entity_name=dynamite" "entity_type=location"; do echo $uri/?$s; done
   ```

   * If we need more images.
 This has 900+ images.
 You can test with all but your cost may go up a bit.